 Streets shall also be laid out to avoid and protect tree clusters and significant trees, but not to the extent that it would compromise connectivity requirements per this subsection (A)(1), or bring the density below 70 percent of the maximum density for the developable net area.
-The developable net area is calculated by taking the total site acreage and deducting Type I and II lands; then up to 20 percent of the remaining land may be excluded as
+The developable net area is calculated by taking the total site acreage and deducting Type I and II lands; then up to 20 percent of the remaining land may be excluded as necessary for the purpose of protecting significant tree clusters or stands as defined in CDC 55.100(B)(2).

-The applicant is not proposing to develop new transportation facilities with this development.
+The applicant is not proposing to develop new transportation facilities with this development, only frontage improvements.
 The attached plans indicate that the subject site is adjacent to Walling Circle, which is an existing roadway that is partially improved.
-To meet Local Street standards, the applicant is requesting a waiver of required street improvements, and is proposing to pay a fee-in-lieu of installing those improvements.
+To meet Local Street standards, the applicant is required to construct street improvements on Walling Circle, and is proposing to pay a fee-in-lieu of installing improvements on Willamette Drive.